 If you need induction compatibility and want copper performance, Falk Copper Core is as good as we've been able to find.

 Falk is a Belgian cookware company that's been around since 1958.
-They bill their product as the world's finest copper cookware, and it's certainly as top quality as the brands we've listed above.
+They sell their product as the world's finest copper cookware, and it's certainly as top quality as the brands we've listed above.
 (In fact, if the Mauviel or Matfer Borgeat copper didn't impress you, take a look at Falk's website--their products are just as good.)

 Features:

-- 1.9mm copper
+- 1.9mm copper heating core

 - 0.4mm magnetic stainless exterior (induction compatible)

-- 0.2mm polished 18/10 cooking surface
+- 0.2mm polished 18/10 stainless cooking surface

 - Oven safe to 500F